B0bWa/Next_heatpump/README.md

 ---

 ## DISCLAIMER
 **This integration is community-developed and not affiliated with Heative, Adlår or SolarEast.
-USE AT YOUR RISK.
+USE AT YOUR OWN RISK.
 Incorrect writes to control registers could affect heat pump operation.
 Always verify setpoints before applying changes.**